gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 ### Create a `gatsby-node.js` file

-Create a new file called `gatsby-node.js`, and add the following:
+Create a new file called `gatsby-node.js` in your `gatsby-source-pixabay` directory, and add the following:

 ```js
 const crypto = require("crypto");